aqual3o/dmas/README.md

 dmas is a Nodejs module that lets you do basic maths operations.

-These operation are natively avaialble in any language.
-You don't really need this one (this was more of a practice module).

-Might turn into something useful one day.

 ## Installation

 Use the node package manager (npm) to install dmas